 The Health Roundtable supports the U.S. League's position on health care reform of promoting equal access to a basic level of quality health care for all residents of the US paid for by general taxes based on income and includes effective cost control measures.
 To that end we seek to educate ourselves and the public concerning deficiencies in our current health care system, proposed solutions, and where candidates for public office stand on health care issues.
 We promote Medicaid Expansion in NC and support efforts to bring it about.
-The full Statement of Position on Health Care is found here.

 Meeting Date and Time

-LWVPT Roundtable Goals
+LWVPT Health Care Roundtable Goals

 The 2016 - 17 public policy statement of the League of Women Voters of the Triad under social policy, health care was, "Promote a healthy community that recognizes the importance of social, geographic, political influences.
 Promote a health care system for the Piedmont Triad that provides access to affordable, quality care for all residents, including prevention of disease, primary care (including prenatal and reproductive health), acute care, long-term care, and mental health care (including substance abuse treatment).
 Promote control of health care costs, equitable distribution of services, efficient and economical delivery of care, advancement of medical research and technology, and a reasonable total expenditure level for health."